rpax/MASSIS/_tutorials/04-bigger-environment-and-multiple-agents.md

 There may be other elements in the environment, such as furniture or other objects.
 These have to be taken into account as obstacles in the way of the agents.

-Adding obstacles in the environment editor can be done by selecting _Miscillaneous -> Box_, and drag it to the scene.
+Adding obstacles in the environment editor can be done by selecting _Miscellaneous -> Box_, and drag it to the scene.

 ![Adding boxes in the environment](http://i.imgur.com/oIAeeED.gif)